LeMeteore/furry-octo-ninja/funny_packaging/README.md

 let's learn how to python package.
-Thanks to [](http://www.scotttorborg.com/python-packaging)
+Thanks to [Scott Torborg](http://www.scotttorborg.com/python-packaging)